Charles Askins

 Charles Askins, Jr. (October 28, 1907 – March 2, 1999), also known as Col. Charles "Boots" Askins, was an American lawman, US Army officer, and writer.
 He served in law enforcement (US Forest Service and Border Patrol) in the American Southwest prior to the Second World War.
 Askins was the son of Major Charles "Bobo" Askins, a sports writer and Army officer who served in the Spanish–American War and World War I.

 Early life

-Askins was born in Nebraska, raised in Oklahoma and his first job was fighting forest fires in Montana.
+Askins was born in Texas, raised in Oklahoma and his first job was fighting forest fires in Montana.
 In 1927, the US Forest Service transferred him to New Mexico to be a Park Ranger at the Kit Carson National Forest.

 The US Border Patrol

 Askins was recruited by the U.S. Border Patrol in 1930.
 In his memoir Unrepentant Sinner, Askins recounted that he had been involved in at least one gunfight every week.

 During his service in the Border Patrol, Askins won many pistol championships, and was made the leader of the Border Patrol's handgun skills program.